← Back to Articles

 • Insulin low

-• Glucose depleted → body switches to fat oxidation
+• Glucose depleted → metabolic switch to fat oxidation

 • Ketones produced (liver converts fat to ketones for brain fuel)

-The switch: Around 12-14 hours of fasting, your body depletes liver glycogen (stored glucose) and begins significant fat oxidation.
+The switch occurs around 12-14 hours when liver glycogen depletes and significant fat oxidation begins.
 Ketone production increases.
-This metabolic flexibility—the ability to switch between glucose and fat/ketones—is a marker of metabolic health.
+This metabolic flexibility—switching between glucose and fat/ketones—marks metabolic health.

-Why this matters: Modern eating patterns (breakfast → snacks → lunch → snacks → dinner → snacks) keep you in a fed state 16-18 hours daily.
+Modern eating patterns (breakfast → snacks → lunch → snacks → dinner → snacks) maintain fed state 16-18 hours daily.
 You never switch to fat burning.
 Insulin stays chronically elevated.
 Metabolic flexibility atrophies.

-Autophagy is your cells' recycling program.
-It breaks down damaged proteins, dysfunctional organelles, and cellular debris, recycling the components for new cellular structures.
+Autophagy breaks down damaged proteins, dysfunctional organelles, and cellular debris, recycling components for new cellular structures.

-• Clears protein aggregates (like amyloid-beta, implicated in Alzheimer's)
+• Clears protein aggregates (amyloid-beta linked to Alzheimer's)

 • Reduces inflammation (clears inflammatory signaling molecules)